MartinCastellano/mycontext/README.md

 # 3. Use a specific rule profile for generation
 mycontext ./src --rules ./docs/refactoring_rules.md

+# 4. Generate context without applying any rules
+mycontext . --no-rules

-# 4. Combine everything: generate from 'src' with a profile and copy to clipboard
+# 5. Combine everything: generate from 'src' with a profile and copy to clipboard
 mycontext ./src --rules security_audit.md -c
 ```